 - Add the yeast….yada yada (You know the rest.)

 Yes.
 This is important.
 A flawless brew starts with being prepared, so it’s always best to do it now.
 Also, when things dry they are harder to clean.
 Save yourself some time and get it done now.

 - Remove the robobrew to a place you can dump it out.
 Do exactly that.

 - Clean the false bottom and the sink screen and set aside.
 I blast it with the hose and give it a wipe with a cloth.

 - Use a cloth to scrub down the sides of the main vessel.
 The element at the bottom is toughest, but because it’s stainless, it will rub clean with just a cloth.

 - There will always be some stuff cooked onto the bottom.
 Just like a pot in your kitchen, if you cook with it again anything stuck on will be even more difficult to remove.
 So take the time to get this spotless.
 I use no cleaner at this point.
 I scrub it, rinse, scrub it again.
 It always comes clean.
 Do not skip this.

-- Rinse.
-And spray water backwards through the tap and pump to clear it.
+- Rinse and spray water backwards through the tap and pump to clear them.